daniel-maiorano/wdf/README.md

 # webdfu
 This is a proof-of-concept demo of host [USB DFU](http://wiki.openmoko.org/wiki/USB_DFU) drivers in Javascript utilizing the [WebUSB](https://wicg.github.io/webusb/) draft standard to implement USB firmware updates from the browser.
+This tool has been developed by Devan Lai (http://devanlai.github.io/)

 ## Demos
 ### dfu-util